 Being offended by the exploitation of desperate snorers and counter-productive medical disclosure rules; I have plenty to write about!

 After leaving school at 16, I trained to be a dental technician.
-Fast forward about a decade, and I found myself making custom devices to hold a patient’s jaw in a forward position.
-The idea was that if this stopped their snoring, surgery to permanently move it, could be justified.
+Fast forward about two decades, and I found myself making custom medical devices (oral appliances) to hold a patient’s jaw in a forward position while they slept.
+(The idea was that if this stopped their snoring, surgery to permanently move it, could be justified).

-As people found they preferred to use an oral appliance than undergo major, face-changing surgery; I set up the first dental lab in Europe specialising in custom-made anti-snoring devices (1995).
+As people found they preferred to use an oral appliance than undergo major, face-changing surgery; I set up the first dental lab in Europe specialising in custom-made, prescription ‘anti-snoring devices’ (1995).

 11 years of Zacher Sleep Appliances later, I recommended ResMed ↗ acquire Laboratoires Narval (an innovative anti-snoring device manufacturer), completed an MBA, wrote a chapter in a dental text book about sleep, and was headhunted by ResMed to eat my way around Europe (ostensibly to commercialise their anti-snoring device).